 Emergency phone numbers for police, fire, poison control and animal control are posted in each classroom.
 There are also building maps showing routes for emergency evacuation and shelter during tornado warnings.
 Drills will be conducted throughout the year with each class.
-These are done in a very non-threatening and reassuring manner and include fire, tornado and crisis management/disasters.
+These are done in a very non-threatening and reassuring manner and include fire, tornado and lock down.